Mistake Audit

 Late-night texts

-The default rule: don't send non-urgent texts after 10pm or before 8am.
+You will find that the default rule: don't send non-urgent texts after 10pm or before 8am.
 Schedule them.
 The exception: established close-friend relationships where late-night texts are part of the norm.

 Replying to a message that's three weeks old

 It is fine.
 Open with the gap.
-“I just saw this in my unread — sorry for the delay.”
+“I just saw this in my unread, sorry for the delay.”
 Don't pretend you saw it on time.

 The “left on read” you didn't intend

 If you opened a message and forgot to respond, the gracious move is to acknowledge it on response.
-“Sorry — saw this earlier and got pulled away.
+“Sorry, saw this earlier and got pulled away.
 To answer…”

 Inviting someone via text

-Casual invitations: text is fine.
+You will find that casual invitations: text is fine.
 Significant invitations (weddings, big-deal birthdays, milestone events): a card or formal invite as well.
 Save-the-dates over text are fine for the closest cohort, not the broader guest list.

 What to follow even if you don't follow anything else

-1. Match the medium to the moment.
+- Match the medium to the moment.
 Don't break news over text.

-2. Don't expect same-day replies outside business hours.
+- Don't expect same-day replies outside business hours.

-3. Read receipts are informational.
+- Read receipts are informational.
 Stop reading anxiety into them.

-4. Voice notes work in close relationships only.
+- Voice notes work in close relationships only.
 Cap at 90 seconds.

-5. Group chats are not publications.
+- Group chats are not publications.
 Sub-thread when relevant.

-6. Schedule late-night sends.
+- Schedule late-night sends.
 The recipient does not need to feel pinged at midnight.

-7. When you respond late, name the gap.
+- When you respond late, name the gap.
 Don't pretend.

 Frequently asked questions